 Ask the Experts: Hummingbird Behavior Explained

 When a hummingbird visits your backyard nectar feeder or flower garden, it’s downright enchanting.
 They seem to hover magically in the air and zip around in the blink of an eye.
 But these can sometimes be tricky birds to attract, and we receive a lot of questions from readers about these tiny fliers.
-So we’ve answered some questions we get asked the most often about hummingbirds.
+So we’ve answered some questions we get asked the most often about hummingbird behavior.

 How do I attract more hummingbirds to my yard?

 Think red!
-Colorful feeders visible from a distance and classic, tubular flowers are two ways to increase your chances of attracting these birds.
-It’s especially worthwhile adding nectar flowers to your garden and keeping feeders filled and clean at all times.
+Colorful feeders visible from a distance and classic, tube-shaped flowers are two ways to increase your chances of attracting these birds.
+It’s especially worthwhile adding nectar flowers to your garden and keeping feeders filled with sugar water and clean at all times.

 Why do hummingbirds chase others away from the feeder?

 A good strategy to prevent one from dominating the food source is to put up several feeders, located some distance apart from each other.
 If a feeder is out of sight from the others (around a corner, for example), it makes it harder for one bird to control them all.
 In a situation like that, even the more aggressive hummingbird may give up and just share with others.
-Hummingbirds will love to visit these feeders.

 When do hummingbirds migrate?